hfswebadmin/Hard-Flaccid-Syndrome-Website/content/about-hfs/pages/what-is-hard-flaccid-syndrome.md

 ![Normal Flaccid Penis vs Hard Flaccid Penis](AU-AUAN230080F001.png#center)

-<center><em>Figure 1 from "Hard Flaccid Syndrome Proposed to Be Secondary to Pathological Activation of a Pelvic/Pudendal-Hypogastric Reflex" by Goldstein et al. (reference "1" below) comparing a normal flaccid penis to a penis in the HFS state.</em></center>
+<center><em>Figure 1 from "Hard Flaccid Syndrome Proposed to Be Secondary to Pathological Activation of a Pelvic/Pudendal-Hypogastric Reflex" by Goldstein et al. (reference "1" below) comparing a patient's baseline flaccid penis to when it is in the HFS state.</em></center>

 ---